 It is possible to follow a 24 week SKE programme or a 12 week programme depending on the need of each student.
 You are welcome to apply at any time and if successful will be placed onto a suitable programme of study.

-Following successful completion of the SKE course, you will automatically be eligible to take up your place on the Postgraduate Diploma Secondary Education (QTS) Mathematics course which currently attracts bursaries of up to £26,000 (depending on qualifications) in line with the government’s priority to attract more well qualified Mathematics teachers as well as an additional £6,000 early-career payment once in teaching.
-You may also be eligible for a scholarship of £28,000 in lieu of the bursary from the Institute of Mathematics and its Applications (IMA) in collaboration with the London Mathematical Society (LMS), the Mathematical Association (MA), Maths in Education and Industry (MEI) and the Royal Statistical Society (RSS).
+Following successful completion of the SKE course, you will automatically be eligible to take up your place on the Postgraduate Diploma Secondary Education (QTS) Mathematics course.
+You may be eligible for a scholarship of £26,000 in lieu of the bursary from the Institute of Mathematics and its Applications (IMA) in collaboration with the London Mathematical Society (LMS), the Mathematical Association (MA), Maths in Education and Industry (MEI) and the Royal Statistical Society (RSS).

 Please contact the course tutor if you require further information.